sanhozay/CLGen/README.md

 <a href="https://github.com/sanhozay/CLGen/releases">CLGen/releases</a>.

 1. Download the distribution zip file and unpack it
-2. Move to the distribution directory
+2. Add the distribution directory to your path
-3. Run the `clgen` script
+3. Run the `clgen` script, passing an input file as an argument

 On Linux/Mac OS:

-    $ clgen myprojectdirectory/mychecklists.clg
+    $ clgen mychecklists.clg

 On Windows:

-    > clgen.bat myprojectdirectory\mychecklists.clg
+    > clgen mychecklists.clg

-You could add the distribution directory to your `path` if you prefer but note that aliasing on Linux and Mac OS will not work.

 The output files are created in the same directory as the input file, so it makes sense to create a separate directory to hold your checklist project.